matachi/Artemis-Cpp/README.md

 Artemis-Cpp
 ===

-A C++ port of [Artemis Entity System Framework](http://gamadu.com/artemis/tutorial.html), orignially written in Java.
+A C++ port of [Artemis Entity System Framework](http://gamadu.com/artemis/tutorial.html).

-Initial work was done by [stalei](https://bitbucket.org/stalei/artemiscpp/src).

-This port uses C++11 features.
+The port was orignially written by [Sidar Talei](https://bitbucket.org/stalei/artemiscpp/src), in which he used several C++11 features such as deleted function, variadic templates, nullptr, etc… We wanted the framework to be portable, so we removed all C++11 feature usages so that it compiles well on "older" compiler.

 ### PORTED CLASSES